-Non-Surgical Treatment for Shoulder Conditions
+Non-Surgical Treatment for Shoulder Injuries

 Our shoulder specialists may recommend a conservative, non-surgical approach to address shoulder pain, with the goal of restoring stability, strength and function of the joint.
 In many instances, physical therapy and injections can provide enough recovery to avoid surgery, depending on the type and degree of injury or condition.